tango-crypto/cardano-wallet-js/README.md

     let transaction = await wallet.sendPayment(passphrase, addresses, amounts, metadata);

 > **NOTE**: Values like boolean, null and undefined are passed as string (e.g "true", "null", "undefined").

+Forget transaction:
+If for some reason your transaction hang on status `pending`, for a long period, you can consider to "cancel" it.

+    wallet.forgetTransaction(transaction.id)

+> **Importantly**: A transaction, when sent, cannot be cancelled.
+One can only request forgetting about it in order to try spending (concurrently) the same UTxO in another transaction.
+But, the transaction may still show up later in a block and therefore, appear in the wallet.

 # Test